jshaffstall/PyPhysicsSandbox/README.md

 * Pasting One Shape Onto Another - so they behave as one shape
 * Hit shapes in a specific direction with a given force
 * Handles Thousands of Shapes
+* Built in debug output that can be turned on for individual shapes

 ## Tutorials